-Thailand’s capital is renowned for its chaos, but that chaos brought me a weird sense of comfort.
-Wayward souls are scattered throughout the entire city of Bangkok, and as much as I can try to deny it, I was one of them.
+Thailand’s capital is renowned for its chaos but that chaos brought me a weird sense of comfort.
+Wayward souls are scattered throughout the entire city of Bangkok.
+As much as I can try to deny it, I was one of them.
 The same can be said of a lot of cities, filled with people who don’t know who they are or who they want to be.
 After traveling for so long, the appeal of Bangkok to me was that no one has to know who you are.
 Not even yourself.

 My passport ran out of empty pages, putting a halt to my next month of travel plans and leaving me stranded in Thailand.
 In a way, I was relieved.
-After being away from home for so long and suddenly experiencing a seemingly constant string of bad luck, I was longing to settle in somewhere and gather myself for however long it took.
-I had to go to Bangkok to renew my passport at the U.S. Embassy, but technically, I wasn’t restricted to Bangkok.
+After being away from home for so long and suddenly experiencing a seemingly constant string of bad luck, I was longing to settle somewhere and gather myself for however long it took.
+I had to go to Bangkok to renew my passport at the U.S. Embassy but I wasn’t necessarily restricted to Bangkok.

-Despite the typical South East Asian backpacker having the mindset of “get out of Bangkok as soon as possible,” there was something about its madness that enchanted me.
+Despite the typical backpacker mindset of “get out of Bangkok as soon as possible,” there was something about its madness that enchanted me.

 All roads lead to Bangkok, after all.
 From fellow travelers that I previously met on my trip to random Instagram followers, it wasn’t too hard to find company.